 The U.S has witnessed remarkable solar growth over the past decade.
 Pennsylvania is home to 514 solar businesses, making it one of the largest solar employers in the nation.
-Coupled with supportive government policies and a Renewable Portfolio Standard goal of sourcing 18% of the state’s electricity from renewable resources by 2020, cities like Philadelphia can benefit from the solar opportunities available in the state.
-In this article we’ll explain why Philadelphia, Pennsylvania is a great spot for solar power and how Philadelphia homeowners can maximize their solar savings.
+Coupled with supportive government policies and a goal to source 18 percent of the state’s electricity from renewable resources by 2020, cities like Lancaster can benefit from the solar opportunities available in the state.
+In this article we’ll explain why Lancaster, Pennsylvania is a great spot for solar power and how Lancaster homeowners can maximize their solar savings.

-How much do solar panels cost in Philadelphia?
+How much do solar panels cost in Lancaster?

-As of mid-2017, the average price for solar panels in Philadelphia was $3.44 per watt.
-Thus, since the typical system size in the U.S. is 5 kilowatts (5,000 watts), the average cost of a solar panel system in Philadelphia is $17,200 before any rebates or incentives.
+As of mid-2017, the average price for solar panels in Lancaster was $3.25 per watt.
+Thus, since the typical system size in the U.S. is 5 kilowatts (5,000 watts), the average cost of a solar panel system in Lancaster is $16,250 before any rebates or incentives.

 Pennsylvania’s net metering and other incentives